 What this means for HR and recruiting teams

-Video interviewing isn't just "here to stay"—it's becoming the first step in surfacing, assessing, and prioritizing candidates for human review.
+Video interviewing isn't just "here to stay."
+It's becoming the first step in surfacing, assessing, and prioritizing candidates for human review.
 But while the numbers point to speed and scale, candidate experience still matters.

 If you’re using video interviews, especially one-way recordings, it’s worth asking: